TikArt: Stabilizing Aperture-Guided Fine-Grained Visual Reasoning with Reinforcement Learning: Method

 \subsection{A-CoT as a Markov Decision Process}

-Given an image $I$ and query $q$, TikArt generates a sequence of actions from a combined vocabulary $\mathcal{V}\cup\mathcal{T}$, where $\mathcal{V}$ is the text token vocabulary and $\mathcal{T}$ contains decision tokens such as \texttt{<ZOOM>}, \texttt{<SEGMENT>}, and \texttt{<ANSWER>}.
-Each inference step corresponds to a transition in an MDP.
+Given an image $I$ and a query $q$, TikArt generates a token sequence from a combined vocabulary $\mathcal{V}\cup\mathcal{T}$, where $\mathcal{V}$ is the text-token vocabulary and $\mathcal{T}$ contains decision tokens such as \texttt{<ZOOM>}, \texttt{<SEGMENT>}, and \texttt{<ANSWER>}.
+Each generation step corresponds to an MDP transition.